Concrete curing temperature: ideal range, chart, and limits.

 The pour-day side: it's not just temperature

 Temperature decides how fast concrete cures, but evaporation rate decides whether the surface survives the first few hours.
 A perfectly mild 65°F day with dry air and wind can still crack a slab.
-That's why the ACI standards pair temperature limits with the 0.15 lb/ft²/hr evaporation threshold — you have to watch both.
+That's why the ACI standards pair temperature limits with the 0.2 lb/ft²/hr evaporation threshold (0.1 for low-bleed mixes — PourDay flags caution at 0.15) — you have to watch both.

 Related Resources